Azure/generator-azure-iot-edge-module/README.md

 https://store.docker.com/editions/community/docker-ce-desktop-mac

-Now navigate to the genarated module folder in the first place.
+Now navigate to the generated module folder in the first place.

 ### Build your module
 ```